Blessy456b/dsa-quest/README.md

 - Custom Guardrail Layer – input validation + content filtering
 - Retry handlers, loop caps, and timeouts – ensures agent stability

+## 🔧 Maintenance, Support, and Project Lifecycle

+DSA Quest is designed as a maintained, extensible technical asset rather than a one-off demonstration.
+The project follows clear maintenance and support practices to ensure long-term usability, reliability, and ease of contribution.

+### Ongoing Maintenance
+The codebase is modular and version-controlled, enabling incremental improvements without disrupting existing functionality.
+Core components such as the multi-agent workflows, LLM evaluator, authentication layer, and gamification logic are independently testable, making future refactors and feature additions safe and predictable.

+Dependencies are pinned and reviewed periodically to prevent unexpected breaking changes from external libraries such as Streamlit, LangGraph, and Supabase SDKs.

+### Issue Tracking and Bug Fixes
+All known issues, feature requests, and enhancements are tracked through the GitHub repository.
+Bugs related to AI outputs, UI behavior, or authentication are reproducible through existing test cases, allowing faster resolution.
+Critical failures are handled gracefully through fallback logic, ensuring the application remains usable even under partial system degradation.

+### Updates and Feature Evolution
+The system architecture intentionally supports feature evolution.
+New agents, games, learning modes, or evaluation strategies can be introduced by extending existing modules without redesigning the platform.
+This makes DSA Quest suitable for iterative learning content expansion and curriculum updates.

+### Support Model
+As an open-source project, DSA Quest provides community-driven support through:
+- GitHub Issues for bug reports and feature discussions
+- Clear documentation for setup, deployment, and testing
+- Readable code structure to enable external contributions

+This maintenance-first approach ensures that users and contributors can rely on DSA Quest as a stable, evolving learning platform rather than a static prototype.

 # 🚀 Conclusion

 DSA Quest transforms traditional DSA learning into a gamified, AI-augmented, story-driven experience designed for real learners—not just for demonstration.
 Unlike static problem sheets or passive tutorials, DSA Quest brings together: